 If your credit card comes with a credit limit—the maximum amount you can spend on your card—you'll want to keep your balance well below that limit credit limit.
 For example, if you needed money to cover an emergency and your cards were maxed out, you might find yourself in a financial pickle.

 When Is a Credit Card Maxed Out?

 A maxed-out credit card is at, very near, or even over its credit limit.
 For example, if your credit limit is $1,000 and your credit card balance is $1,000, by definition, your credit card is maxed out.
-If you pay your balance down before finance charges are applied to your account, you could find that your credit card balance is now over the limit and you may get it with a credit limit fee.
+If you don't pay your balance down before finance charges are applied to your account, the added interest could push your balance the credit limit, resulting in a credit limit fee.

 What to Do About It?

-The preferable way to take care of a maxed-out credit card is to pay down the balance as much as you can.
+The better way to take care of a maxed-out credit card is to pay down the balance as much as you can.
 Paying in full, if you can afford it, is ideal.
-If you pay off a significant chunk of your balance, your credit card issuer may even agree to a credit limit increase.
+Even paying a significant chunk of your balance will bring you far below your credit limit.

 Maxed-Out Credit Cards and Your Credit Score